-When Alice and Henry Ferguson purchased Hard Bargain Farm (their purchase included a farmhouse, serveral structures, fields, woodlands, and the Potomac shoreline with a beautiful view of Mount Vernon) along the Potomac River in Accokeek, Maryland in 1922, they had no idea how significant an impact the 130-acre plot of land would have on the surrounding area.
+When Alice and Henry Ferguson purchased Hard Bargain Farm (their purchase included a farmhouse, serveral structures, fields, woodlands, and the Potomac shoreline with a beautiful view of Mount Vernon) along the Potomac River in Accokeek, Maryland in 1922, they had no idea how significant an impact the 138-acre plot of land would have on the surrounding area.
 Hard Bargain Farm was a summer and weekend retreat that became an escape for the friends and family of the Fergusons and acted as the setting for Alice to fully develop her creative and philanthropic nature.
 Following Alice's death, Henry established the Alice Ferguson Foundation in 1954 and later donated their property to Piscataway Park in an effort to preserve the riverfront beauty and his wife's legacy.
 The foundation executed its mission to provide experiences that encourage connections between people, the natural environment, farming, and the cultural heritage of the Potomac River Watershed by offering educational programs for the entire community.
 To read more on the history of the Ferguson's visit http://fergusonfoundation.org/history/the-ferguson-era/.

 In 1989, the foundation expanded their outreach by organizing a two-site litter cleanup on the Piscataway Park shoreline in collaboration with Accokeek Foundation/National Colonial Farm.
 The amount of trash removed inspired the staff to make it an annual event.
 After five years of growth the cleanup expanded to the entire Potomac Watershed, which includes the sizeable area that drains into the Potomac River in addition to the immediate shoreline.
 The concern for the health of the whole watershed sparked the proposal of the Trash Free Potomac Watershed Initiative.